This page is intended to provide complete information regarding the water quality issues within the Park View Canal.

 - If you see something, say something!

 In March 2020, there was a sanitary sewer main break in the parking lot at 72 Street and Collins Avenue.
 The City immediately issued a "No Contact Advisory," closed the kayak launch, and began water quality testing to identify impacts to the surrounding surface waters.
 Typically, following a sanitary sewer break, surrounding surface waters will continue to have high bacteria counts for a couple of days following the incident.
 However, the high bacteria levels found in the vicinity of 73 Street continued for many days following the sewage break repair.
-Further analysis of historical data collected since 2019 indicate that this waterway has chronically elevated bacteria levels.
+Further analysis of historical data collected since 2019 indicates that this waterway has chronically elevated bacteria levels.

 The Assessment of Water Quality conducted by Dr. Solo-Gabriele outlined that rainfall is the main predictor of poor water quality within the canal.
 The unique characteristics of the waterway limit flushing as a shallow and narrow canal.
 The primary source of bacteria was identified as waste deposited on surfaces that drain toward the canal from the 81-acre catchment area to the east.